retro-esp32/RetroESP32/README.md

 ./firmware
 ```

-You will now have a file called **GabozeExpress.fw** in the Firmware/Release folder.
+You will now have a file called **Retro ESP32.fw** in the Firmware/Release folder.

 You can copy this onto your *SD Card* into the ***odroid/firmware*** folder

 ##### Enabling new firmware
-> Insert the sd card into your Gaboze Express (Odroid Go) and follow the prompts
+> Insert the sd card into your Retro ESP32 /  (Odroid Go) and follow the prompts

 | Power On | List                    | Selection     |    Verification  |   Write   |   Reboot   |
 | ----------------------------------------- | -------------------------------- | ---- | ---- | ---- | ---- |